How to Choose the Best Magnesium Supplement for You

 There are some doubters about magnesium being absorbed through skin, but I know for sure that it works because I've experienced the results.

 Oral magnesium can be more or less diarrhea-causing depending on what it is bound to.
 (More about this in a minute.)
+This is most prevalent with magnesium citrate powders used in a supplement drink.
+You can mitigate the impact by starting with low doses and working your way up to your limit.

-How to Use Transdermal Magnesium Supplements
+Magnesium Oil and Flakes: How to Use Transdermal Mg

 Transdermal magnesium involves sprays or lotions you apply to your skin, or flakes/salts added to a foot or body bath.

 Because magnesium helps relax your body and your mind, soaking in a magnesium-enriched foot or body bath before bed can be a great way to wind down and improve your sleep.
-A full-body bath gives you more skin exposure so it has the potential of increasing the amount you absorb, but also requires more of your magnesium source than you need for a foot bath because of the greater water volume.
+A full-body bath gives you more skin exposure, so it has the potential of increasing the amount you absorb, but it also requires more of your magnesium source than you need for a foot bath because of the greater water volume.

 For even more relaxing effect, you can add lavender or other calming essential oils to your bath along with the magnesium flakes or salts.